paradigmxyz/reth/book/cli/reth/db/clear.md

 Commands:
-  mdbx      Deletes all database table entries snapshot  Deletes all snapshot segment entries help      Print this message or the help of the given subcommand(s)
+  mdbx      Deletes all database table entries static_file  Deletes all static_file segment entries help      Print this message or the help of the given subcommand(s)

 Options: